jetbrains-academy/CppBasics/WarmUp/HelloWorld/AgeDoestNotMatter/task.md

 ## Age does not matter!

-As a final quiz in this lesson, we kindly ask you to write another program.
+As the final quiz in this lesson, we kindly ask you to write another program.
 In addition to the person's name, this program  should ask about their age.